-(i)(2)(iv) Second residential Accessory dwelling units which meet all of the criteria as set forth in Pacifica Municipal Code 9-4.4.5 Article 4.5 of this chapter.
-However, a coastal development permit shall be required for new single-family residences and for new second-residential accessory dwelling units located within the Coastal Commission's appeal jurisdiction as defined in PRC Section 30603(a)1-5 of the Public Resources Code because a risk of adverse environmental impact is involved; Additionally, a coastal development permit shall be required for new accessory dwelling units located outside the Coastal Commission's appeal jurisdiction if they do not meet all of the criteria set forth in Article 4.5 of this chapter.
-The Director shall consider a coastal development permit application for an accessory dwelling unit administratively without a public hearing pursuant to the procedures in Section 9-4.4306, Administrative coastal development permit.
+- (i)(2) Classes of single-family residences no larger than two (2) stories, built on lots zoned for single-family residences as a principal permitted use and which meet all zoning standards. - (i) New single-family residences no larger than two (2) stories, built on lots zoned for single-family residences as a principal permitted use and which meet all zoning standards.
+However, a coastal development permit shall be required for new single-family residences within the Coastal Commission's appeal jurisdiction as defined in Section 30603(a) of the Public Resources Code because a risk of adverse environmental impact is involved. - (ii) Additions to existing single-family residences provided that the structure, including the addition, does not exceed two (2) stories and meets all zoning standards.
+In addition, single-family residential projects within the appeal jurisdiction shall be less than a ten (10%) percent increase in building height, bulk, or floor area of the existing structure, - (iii) Improvements normally associated with single-family residences such as garages, swimming pools, fences, storage sheds, and landscaping, but not including guest houses or self-contained residential units, and - (iv) Accessory dwelling units and junior accessory dwelling units which meet all of the criteria as set forth in Article 4.5 of this chapter.
+However, a coastal development permit shall be required for new single family residences and for new accessory dwelling units located within and located outside of the Coastal Commission's appeal jurisdiction-as defined in Section 30603(a) of the Public Resources Code because a risk of adverse environmental impact is involved.
+AdditionallyHowever, a coastal development permit shall be required for new accessory dwelling units and junior accessory dwelling units located outside the Coastal Commission's appeal jurisdiction if they do not meet all of the criteria set forth in Article 4.5 of this chapter.
+The Director shall consider a coastal development permit application for an accessory dwelling unit administratively without a public hearing pursuant to the procedures in Section 9-4.4306, Administrative Coastal Development Permit.